araobp/node-red-genai/README.md

 I am an engineer for my company's showroom.
 I need an AI agent framework that also supports IoT.

-Test if Node-RED can be used as an AI agent framework

 ## Requirements

-Everything in this project runs on Raspberry Pi.
+Everything in this project runs on Raspberry Pi:

 - Raspberry Pi
 - [Compact RAG](https://github.com/araobp/compact-rag)